-This course is aimed at students who have achieved a high 'C' or above in Year 9 Mathematics.
-The course will contain all of the Year 10 Australian Curriculum content plus additional Year 10A content.
+This course is aimed at students who have achieved a standard 'B' or above in Year 9 Mathematics.
+The course will contain all of the Year 10 Australian Curriculum content plus additional Year 10 content.
 This course is aimed at students intending to study Mathematical Methods (or Mathematical Methods and Specialist Mathematics) in Years 11 and 12.